Archive for the ‘Webtechnology’ Category

 To make ZED use your Pi, add this to your settings file CTRL+,:

-The important thing is to set the name to openai, and add a api_url in which you set your local endpoint.That way it will use the openai API on a local endpoint instead of the cloud.
+The key step is to set the name to openai, and add an api_url where you set your local endpoint.That way it will use the openai API on a local endpoint instead of the cloud.

 “language_models”: {